-With six of his seven assists to show for the Nagelsmann tweak, it is little wonder both player and coach are loving working life right now.
+With seven of his eight assists to show for the Nagelsmann tweak, it is little wonder both player and coach were satisfied with the shift in position.

 He has indeed, with Werner taking 75 per cent of his chances as one of two up top, while also finding a teammate with more precision than in any other position - completing 72.5 per cent of his passes.

 Considering Werner’s return as half of a central pairing, some may feel the argument is won: but Werner has far too many strings to his bow for this to be a straightforward discussion.

 How about left wing?

 Evidently, the sample size from here gets smaller, but the numbers are still highly impressive.

 “He often used to stay on the left wing in order to create counter-attacks,” Nagelsmann noted last Christmas.
 And it’s true, Werner often peels out wide for both club and country, trying to find space in between marauding full backs and stretched central defenders.

 He did just that in Nagelsmann’s tactical masterclass of a 0-0 draw at Bayern Munich on Matchday 21, Werner deployed from the left in order to find space behind Benjamin Pavard and offer an out ball in the first half as Leipzig looked to restrict the reigning champions.